HaosenZhao/Web-App-with-Distributed-Database/README.txt

-Haosen Zhao (hz1126)
+Haosen Zhao

-• Instructions: Set the GOPATH and cd to this directory (same as instructions in phase 3)
+• Instructions: Set the GOPATH and cd to this direct

 Backend:
 1. cd to Backend directory (important! or path error may happen) and build back.go